theworldisnotflat/shriveling_world/README.md

 # How to use

 ## Requisites
-You need updated version of node.js and npm:
+You need updated version of node.js, npm and nvm:
 - https://stackoverflow.com/questions/6237295/how-can-i-update-nodejs-and-npm-to-the-next-versions

 - ```nvm install node ```